-I participated in a couple weeks of discovery sessions where we broke into two groups comprised of product and design members to narrow down on mechanics direction and ideate on components, proposed solutions, tiers, terminology and UI pieces for the app.
+I participated in a couple of weeks of discovery sessions where we broke into two groups comprised of product and design members to narrow down on mechanics direction and ideate on components, proposed solutions, tiers, terminology, and UI pieces for the app.
 We narrowed in on solutions through feedback sessions within our groups and as a larger group.

-I built out a lo-fi prototype to outline new mechanics as a user would experience them on the app through sign up and checkout.
+I built out a lo-fi prototype to outline new mechanics as a user would experience them on the app through sign-up and checkout.
 After initial testing, we found a lot of pain points in our proposed mechanics / terminology / UI presentation and went back to the drawing board to address all these issues.
 Multiple currencies for earn and burn were perceived as confusing.
 A stamp card visual felt out of place in a digital space.
 Language about 'a free ticket' left users confused with what they were getting and skeptical of what wasn't being said.

 Another week of refining the experience helped me make a lot of improvements.
 A second round of testing still showed some confusion but helped bring a lot of clarity to the direction we needed to go with the overall mechanics.
-There was a proposal for a daily spin wheel that although engaging, users felt it was out of place and that they wouldn't use it after a couple times vs. earning badges for actions they completed in the app felt relevant and had a better runway for long term use.
+There was a proposal for a daily spin wheel that although engaging, users felt it was out of place and that they wouldn't use it after a couple of times vs. earning badges for actions they completed in the app felt relevant and had a better runway for long-term use.

 Visual Design / Narrowing Direction

 There was a large exercise to create the visual direction for the program as we were rolling out a new brand.
-These two things needed to work cohesively while we decided how to visually display different levels, market the program and start building the UI.
+These two things needed to work cohesively while we decided how to visually display different levels, market the program, and start building the UI.
 We chose colors from our palette to represent tiers starting with our main brand color (magenta) and ending in colors that are perceived as more regal (blue and purple).

-I outlined all the screens we needed for our initial release of the program and created a matrix of all the different variation of these screens that needed to be designed (different tiers, signed out, has credits, no progress, etc)
+I outlined all the screens we needed for our initial release of the program and created a matrix of all the different variations of these screens that needed to be designed (different tiers, signed out, has credits, no progress, etc)